deepakisrani/React-Course/streams/client/README.md

 # client (Part of streams application)

 This project is to understand the workings of react-router.
+Topics covered:
+* Navigation using react-router